5G bandwidth demands and transceiver options

 - Optical backhaul is carefully and cautiously creeping towards he next generation, with 200G QSFP56 modules intended for backhaul/midhaul applications hitting the market.
 400G will then undoubtedly trail close behind 200G in market adoption.

-Fronthaul: 25G enters the stage
+Fronthaul: 25G optics enter the stage

 Here the fiber connects up the remote radio heads (RRUs) and the baseband units (BBUs).
 The growing interest in the fronthaul is attributed to new C-RAN architectures for 5G infrastructure, with high bandwidth and speeds needed.
 This requirement presents new opportunities for fiber optic deployments, as these opportunities are not just relevant to 10G and 100G, but also 25G data rates.
 The fronthaul costs for the 5G service providers are substantial amounts, but these transceiver/optical costs are reasonable since C-RANs minimize site deployment costs, power consumption, and maintenance expenses.

 5G service providers are gravitating towards 10G fronthaul transceiver selections because they are inexpensive options.
-The 10G module commonly deployed in this market is a DWDM SFP, reaching up to 40 km as an ER and 70 km as a ZR.
+The 10G modules commonly deployed in this market is a DWDM SFP, reaching up to 40 km as an ER and 70 km as a ZR.
 When these speeds aren't quite enough, 100G transceivers may offer a higher data rate alternative, though 25G options more frequently appearing as a more optimal solution.

 There are a few different reasons driving the growing adoption of 25G optics in the 5G ecosystem.
 For select fronthaul applications, 100G is excessive (specifications far exceeding need with related cost increases), while 10G doesn’t offer quite enough bandwidth despite it's lower price point.
 The advantages of 25G in mobile are many, with a leading benefit that 25G is cheaper to deploy--a lower cost achieved through use of an SFP format (SFP28) unlike the QSFP28 transceivers used for 100G.